presentcho/presentcho.github.io/_posts/2023-05-28-timecomplexity.md

 ---

 ## Helpful Resources:
-Introducton to algorithms, third edition: https://mitpress.mit.edu/9780262533058/
+Introduction to algorithms, third edition: https://mitpress.mit.edu/9780262533058/

 ## Time complexity
-To describe the algorithm speed, we use big-$O$ notation and it can be used to compare the spped of two algorithms.
+To describe the algorithm speed, we use big-$O$ notation and it can be used to compare the speed of two algorithms.

 **Definition of Big $O$ notation**